Techniques of Molecular Modelling: Molecular Orbital Methods

 Methods which extrapolate Hamiltonian and Basis set

-• G2/G3 (Gaussian-3): Effectively an extrapolation of both the basis set, and the correlation treatment, the combination of which heads off towards exact solutions of the Schroedinger equation.
+• G2/G3 (Gaussian-3): Effectively an extrapolation of both the basis set, and the correlation treatment, the combination of which heads off towards exact solutions of the Schrödinger equation.
 Hugely expensive in computer time.

 Case Study 6: Directing effects in the Electrophilic substitution of Aromatic rings

 There are two ways of approaching this problem.
 The simplest is to look at either the properties of the reactant, or the properties of the initial product, the Wheland intermediate.
-We will look at each of these individually.
+We will look at the first of these initially.

 1. The Properties of the Reactant: A substituted Benzene.